Guide to mobile SIMs for kids, teenagers and families

 Who offers the best SIM only deals for kids?

-This really comes down to how much your child does online – and what they usually do online.
+This really comes down to how much your child does online, what they do online, and where they do it.
 Some providers specialise in offering free social media and messaging app usage in their plans, which reduces data costs.
-If you are just looking for something very cheap, then iD Mobile, Asda Mobile and Tesco Mobile are all worth a look.

 What contract length should I choose for my child’s SIM only deal?